 And two years after the injury she found a new source of happiness, in the surprising form of a baby girl.
 Dana did not know if she was ever going to be able to have children and she was ecstatic when she got the news.
 Her daughter pushed her recovery to reaches that she never thought possible.

 Today, Dana is the team manager for her daughter’s club soccer team, which is a full-time job in and of itself.
 But she still finds time to give back to the spinal cord injury (SCI) community.
 She is on the board of the Core Foundation, which helps raise funds for individuals who are financially destitute, particularly focusing on giving out therapy scholarships.
-And she is helping to launch a new event to bring the SCI community together called Push Nation Fest.

 Becoming active in the community helped Dana to learn much more about her injury and herself.
 In her words, “life can be really good, and you can get to the point where you are happy again.”
 Joining with others and sharing your story helps to keep that hope alive.